Would a UK think tank “success” work in South Africa?

 South Africa’s political and institutional environment differs markedly from the UK.
 Krause labels South Africa a majoritarian political system that may not be as receptive to independent critiques, especially if they challenge the dominant party’s policies – even if the ANC has recently lost its absolute majority in parliament.

-Incorporating Adolfo Garcé’s analysis, we could suggest that while the UK presents what he calls technocratic elitism (centralised politics and rationalism), South Africa’s model is more akin to plebeian majoritarianism (centralised politics and anti-intellectualism).
-Again, I say this fully aware that South Africa is ahead of many other countries in the Global South in its support for and use of evidence.
+Incorporating Adolfo Garcé’s analysis and considering Krause’s premise that South Africa lacks the capacity to produce the independent fiscal policy research and analysis, we could suggest that while the UK presents what he calls technocratic elitism (centralised politics and rationalism), South Africa’s model may be more akin to plebeian majoritarianism (centralised politics and anti-intellectualism).
+Again, I say this fully aware that South Africa is ahead of many other countries in the Global South in its support for and use of evidence. +

 Why, then, would the South African Government listen to a South African IFS?
 The quality of its staff and work will not be enough.
 Research done by On Think Tanks shows that think tanks’ credibility is primarily dependent on factors beyond their control and has little to do with research quality or researchers’ skills.